 As a Scot, I am incredibly proud and passionate about my home country of Scotland.
-I love being a tour guide and showing family, friends and visitors around when they visit.
+I love being a tour guide and showing family, friends, and visitors around when they visit.
 What you might not know is that over the years when not travelling, I have shared my passion while working at Edinburgh Airport both at an accommodation reservation company and also with Visit Scotland.
 I have also worked at Edinburgh Bus Tours, for an English Language School and on the road with Visit Scotland's coo vans.
-Come join me on a tour Highlands To The Islands of Scotland.
+Come join me on a tour from the Highlands To the Islands of Scotland.

 A Wee Scottish Highland Coo Van Adventure ©MDHarding